MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/configure-your-app-to-receive-dev-center-notifications.md

 ---
 author: mcleanbyron
 Description: Learn how to register your UWP app to receive push notifications that you send from Windows Dev Center.
-title: Configure your app for targeted push notifications ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Configure your app for targeted notifications ms.author: mcleans ms.date: 02/08/2017 ms.topic: article